coopernurse/node-pool/README.md

 ## History

+    1.0.11 - June 17 2012
+       - Merged #36 ("pooled" method to perform function decoration for pooled methods - contributed by cosbynator)

     1.0.10 - May 3 2012
        - Merged #35 (Remove client from availbleObjects on destroy(client) - contributed by blax)